werf/werf/docs/documentation/pages_en/advanced/storage_layouts.md

   - The final repository only keeps the final image stage (no intermediate stages).
   - The final repository never stores intermediate images (artifacts) required to build the final image.
 Only the final images used in Kubernetes go there.

-You can clean up the final repo together with the primary one using the `werf cleanup` command (you need to provide two arguments: `--repo` and `--final-repo`).
+You can **clean up** the final repo together with the primary one using the `werf cleanup` command (in this case, you need to provide two arguments: `--repo` and `--final-repo`).

-## Examples of storage layouts
+## Storage layouts use case examples

-Below are some typical use cases and combinations of the repositories discussed.
+Here are some typical use cases combining the repositories discussed.
 Note that you have to set the [primary repo](#primary-repository) in all cases.

 ### 1. Standard

 * **The primary** repository is accessible from all assembly hosts and the Kubernetes cluster.
+No other repos are used.
-* When building images, the build cache will be pulled and pushed to this repository.
+* When building images, the build cache will be pulled and pushed to the primary repository.
 Kubernetes will pull application images from this repo when deploying an application.
-* This scheme is suitable for most cases and recommended if you are not sure what you need.
+* This simple approach is suitable for most cases and recommended if you are not sure what you need.

 ### 2. Additional cache in the local network